Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: Appendix A

 A sequence $y^d$ of symbols is passed to the learning system.
-For example, it is possible that this system is built as an encoder-decoder, such that the encoder ``compresses'' $y^d$ into a latent space representation vector $z^k$ and sends $z^k$ into the decoder.
+For example, the system could be an encoder-decoder, such that the encoder ``compresses'' $y^d$ into a latent space representation vector $z^k$ and sends $z^k$ into the decoder.
 The decoder reconstructs $x^n$ from $z^k$, as $\hat{x}^n(z^k)$.
 Generally speaking, the predictor reconstruct $\hat{x}^n$ from $y^d$ and is said to be successful if $\hat{x}^n=x^n$.
 We consider the case where every source sequence $x^n$ is assigned a unique $z^k$.
 Therefore one can reconstruct $x^n$ perfectly.
 Note that the same latent space $z^k$ can represent different observed sequences $y^d$.
 This assumption is true if and only if the mapping $\mathcal{F}: \mathcal{Y}^d \rightarrow \mathcal{X}^n$ is unique.
 In other words, every $x^n$ can be mapped to more than one $y^d$, but every $y^d$ can only be mapped to one $x^n$.
 The goal is to prove that learning by training over the typical set $A^n_{\epsilon}(P_X)$ is sufficient.

-Denote $A=\{x^n : x^n \in A^n_\epsilon(P_X) \}$, $B=\{x^n : x^n \notin A^n_\epsilon(P_X) \}$, $|B|=\delta_\epsilon(n)$.
+Denote $A=\{x^n : x^n \in A^n_\epsilon(P_X) \}$, $B=\{x^n : x^n \notin A^n_\epsilon(P_X) \}$.
 We train the predictor with a training set $\Psi_A= \{\{y_i^d, x_i^n\}_{i=1}^m : x_i^n \in A\} $, such that the generalization error (risk) over $x^n \in A$ is at most $\varepsilon^\mathcal{F}_A$.
 Now, given some test input $y^d$, if $x^n(y^d) \in A^n_\epsilon(P_X)$ the encoder passes to the decoder the $z^k$ that represents this sequence.
 In the general case, the predictor deciphers $y^d$ as trained by generalization.
 However if $x^n(y^d) \notin A^n_\epsilon(P_X)$ we can assume some unknown output $\hat{x}^n$ (the encoder sends to the decoder some unknown $z^k$ generated by the trained learning system), with error $\varepsilon^\mathcal{F}_B$.
 The average error is upperbounded by